Fingertips18/scroll-wheel-date-picker/README.md

 ## Features

-`WheelDatePicker` uses `ListWheelScrollView` for the `CurveScrollWheel` underneath.
+`ScrollWheelDatePicker` uses `ListWheelScrollView` for the `CurveScrollWheel` underneath.
 However, some features were added and modified in order to have the same functionality but without the curve perspective in `FlatScrollWheel`.

 #### Centered Selected Item